 2) extraordinary – which takes place in particular cases specified in Commercial Companies Code, in the statute or when stockholders find it necessary to consider an issue concerning the company and make a decision in the form of a resolution.

 A joint – stock company is, like all legal entities, a payer of corporate income tax (CIT).
-The CIT tax rate in Poland is accordingly: 19% or 9% in case of a reduced CIT rate (reduced CIT rate may be applied by companies who in given tax year did not exceed the amount of revenue of EUR 2.000.000 expressed in Polish currency).
+The CIT tax rate in Poland is accordingly: 19% or 9% in case of a reduced CIT rate (reduced CIT rate applies by companies who in given tax year did not exceed the amount of revenue of EUR 2.000.000 expressed in Polish currency).

-Moreover, stockholder of the company, who is a natural person and received dividends is also obliged to pay another tax – PIT – personal income tax.
+Moreover, stockholder of the company, who is a natural person and received dividends has to pay another tax – PIT – personal income tax.
 In this case the tax rate is one and amounts to 19%.

-How to set up a joint – stock company – summary
+How to register a joint – stock company in Poland – summary

 So, to sum up – the most important information about Polish JSC you may find in the table below:

 |Who can set up a JSC?||at least 1 stockholder (legal or natural person)|

 |How?||by singing a statute in front of the notary or remotely, with the assistance of attorney|